AnirudhG07/mactags.yazi/README.md

 Red green i work
 ```
 Their should be no spelling mistakes in tags.
 You can use the mapped letter, full name with any casing you want.

-This will add all these 4 tags to the file/folder.
+<br>This will add all these 4 tags to the file/folder.

+For the `find_all` command, the input taken is converted to `green,red,important,work` and then passed to the `tag -f` command.
+This will only output the files that have all of these tags ATLEAST.

 ## TODO's
 - [X] - Write the add tags function for `tag -a`